ArtisanMobile/devdocs/_posts/2014-07-31-advanced-config.md

 ## The Artisan Configuration Dictionary

 The `[ARManager startWithAppId:]` command used to start Artisan can optionally accept an NSDictionary of configuration parameters.
-This NSDictionary can contain any or all of the advanced configuration options described later in this guide, and can be applied as follows:
+This NSDictionary can contain any or all of the advanced configuration options described later in this guide.
+The following is an example usage of the configuration dictionary to permanently disable the Artisan Gesture:

 {% highlight objective-c %}
-NSDictionary *advancedConfig = @{@"override_enable_artisan_gesture" : @YES,
+NSDictionary *advancedConfig = @{@"override_enable_artisan_gesture" : @NO,
-                                 @"never_enable_artisan_gesture" : @NO};
+                                 @"never_enable_artisan_gesture" : @YES};

 [ARManager startWithAppId:@"YOUR_APP_ID" options:advancedConfig];
 {% endhighlight %}